rurban/ctl/README.md

 ## Acknowledgements

-Thank you `glouw` for the initial three-letter variant https://github.com/glouw/ctl.
+Thank you https://github.com/glouw/ctl for the initial three-letter variant.

-Thank you `kully` for the Plotly code, and thank you for the general review.
+Thank you https://github.com/kully for the Plotly code, and thank you for the general review.

 Thank you `smlckz` for the `foreach` cleanup.